albertoscala/ImgToAsciiArt/README.md

 ## Usage

-First, load the image you want to convert into the path:
+First, load the image you want to convert into the path: (I have only tested on Intellij IDEA, idk for the others)
 ```
 .../resources/images
 ```